 4.3 Compile-Time Macros

 The behavior of zfp can be configured at compile time via a set of macros.
 For GNU builds, these macros are set in the file Config.
-For CMake builds, use the -D option on the cmake line as in the example above.
+For CMake builds, use the -D option on the cmake line, e.g.